-4.1 Environmental Management System Overview
+4.1 Integrated Management System Overview

-MTS will utilise an EMS developed to meet the needs of the O&M of the Sydney Metro Northwest network.
-This OEMP forms part of that EMS and provides an overview of the system to manage and control the environmental aspects of the network during operation.
+MTS will utilise an IMS developed to meet the needs of the O&M of the Sydney Metro Northwest network.
+The Operational Phase Environmental & Sustainability Plan (OPESP) and this OEMP forms part of that IMS and provides an overview of the system to manage and control the environmental aspects of the network during operation.
 It also provides the overall framework for the systems and procedures to ensure environmental impacts are minimised and legislative and other requirements fulfilled.
 The OEMP establishes the system for implementation, monitoring and continuous improvement to minimise impacts from the operation and maintenance of the network on the environment.
-The MTS EMS:
+The MTS IMS:

-- · Complies with the Environmental Documents; and - Complies with the NSW Government Environmental Management System Guidelines, Third Edition August 2013.
+- Complies with the Environmental Documents; and - Complies with the NSW Government Environmental Management System Guidelines, Third Edition August 2013.

-The EMS consists of the following key components:
+The IMS consists of the following key components:

-- Governance documentation: The Environmental and Sustainability Policy and OEMP explains the principles we will apply in operating the Project to achieve our environmental and sustainability performance objectives and targets.
-(Section 3). - OEMP and sub-plans: This OEMP describes how MTS will achieve the environmental outcomes on the Project.
+• Governance documentation: The Environmental and Sustainability Policy and OEMP explains the principles we will apply in operating the Project to achieve our environmental and sustainability performance objectives and targets.
+(Section 3).

+- OEMP and sub-plans: This OEMP describes how MTS will achieve the environmental outcomes on the Project.
 Sub-plans (required by the deed) identify requirements and processes applicable to specific impacts of the Project's activities.
 (This OEMP and associated sub-plans.) - Procedures and tools: Procedures and tools provide additional detail to support the OEMP and sub-plans or are used in the implementation of the OEMP.
-(Section 4.2) - Continuous improvement: Continual improvement is achieved through constant measures and evaluation (including monitoring, inspections), audit and review of the effectiveness of the OEMP and adjustment and improvement of the OEMP, Project environmental outcomes and the EMS.
-(Figure 3 and Section 9). - Performance targets: Objectives and targets have been developed as a means of assessing environmental performance during construction of the Project.
+(Section 4.2) - Continuous improvement: Continual improvement is achieved through constant measures and evaluation (including monitoring, inspections), audit and review of the effectiveness of the OEMP and adjustment and improvement of the OEMP, Project environmental outcomes and the IMS.
+(Figure 2 and Section 9). - Performance targets: Objectives and targets have been developed as a means of assessing environmental performance during construction of the Project.
 (Section 3 and Section 6). - Integration with other management plans: The OEMP is a functional plan in the integrated set of Project management plans.
-(Figure 4).
+(Figure 3).

-Figure 3: Continual Improvement
+Figure 2: Continual Improvement

-Figure 4: Integrated Management System & Environmental Management Documentation
+Figure 3: Integrated Management System & Environmental Management Documentation